jgschmitz/MemberMatching_Healthcare/README.md

-# 👩🏼‍⚕️👨🏻 Member Matching for Healthcare with MongoDB Atlas Search
+# 👩🏼‍⚕️👨🏻 Member Matching for Insurance with MongoDB Atlas Search

 This repo demonstrates a safe, production-oriented approach to healthcare member matching using **deterministic matching**, **lexical search**, and optional **vector retrieval for contextual enrichment**.